When to Tell Your Boss You Re Interviewing for Another Job

 Do not: overshare interview details, complain about colleagues, threaten to leave unless demands are met, or provide tentative dates without securing them.
 Always lead with the facts and the transition plan.

-Tactical Preparation: What to Do Before You Tell
+Tactical Preparation: What To Do Before You Tell

 Preparing behind the scenes makes disclosure smoother and reduces surprises.